morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

 ```

 Since the desired capacity for ASG is 3 and ASG should receive 3 cfn-signal, so **Count** is 3 under **CreationPolicy**.

+## ASG - CloudFormation UpdatePolicy

+If we need to update the ASG LaunchConfig, we also need to add **UpdatePolicy** in resource ASG.
+Otherwise LaunchConfig will be updated, but the instances in ASG will not be updated to use the new LaunchConfig.